-Bio: Phaedra Bell received her undergraduate degree in linguistics from Georgetown University and her PhD in theater and performance studies from Stanford University where she also wrote and directed for the stage.
-After teaching theater at UC Santa Barbara and the University of Washington, Bell took a Fellowship in the Humanities at Stanford.
-Most recently, she worked in Medical Education in the UCSF School of Medicine helping revise the MD curriculum and most recently advising the Pediatric Leadership for the Underserved (PLUS) residency program on preparation to scale their innovative program aimed at developing leaders to promote health equity for children.
+Phaedra received her undergraduate degree in linguistics and French from Georgetown University and her PhD in theater and performance studies from Stanford University where she also wrote and directed for the stage.
+After teaching theater at UC Santa Barbara and the University of Washington, Phaedra took a Fellowship in the Humanities at Stanford where she transitioned into education leadership with the office of Vice Provost for Undergraduate Education.
+Bell shifted into Medical Education at the UCSF School of Medicine where she helped revise the MD curriculum and then consulted on the Pediatric Leadership for the Underserved (PLUS) residency program.
+Since her Atlantic Fellowship in Brain Health Equity, Bell has continued to run the Multimodal Intergenerational Social Contact Intervention and joined the ALBA neurobiology lab and UCSF Dyslexia Center in an operational leadership role.